Roronoa Zoro: One Piece manga

-On the next island, Thriller Bark, Bartholomew Kuma confronted a knocked-out Luffy and the Straw Hats and asked the protagonists to surrender Luffy.
-Everyone refused, and Kuma knocked everyone out except for Zoro, Sanji, and Brook.
-Zoro offers to sacrifice his life for Luffy, proclaiming that Luffy will be the man to become Pirate King.
-Sanji also offers his life, but Zoro knocks out Sanji to save his life.
-Zoro begs Kuma not to take Luffy and to take him instead.
-Zoro told Kuma that he is even willing to give up his dream of becoming the world's greatest swordsman for Luffy's dream.
-After seeing this, Kuma agreed to Zoro instead of taking Zoro with him.
-Kuma asked to take all Luffy's pain after fighting Gecko Moria.
-Zoro's dream in the entire series was to become the world's greatest swordsman, but he is willing to give that up for Luffy, showing how loyal Zoro grew to his captain after initially threatening to end Luffy's life for threatening his dream.

-After fighting Daz Bonez in Alabasta, Zoro's bounty is initially set at 60,000,000 but is later raised to 120,000,000 after fighting the World Government at Enies Lobby.
-Later, the crew is separated by Bartholomew Kuma, which resulted in pre and post-time skips.
+At Thriller Bark, Bartholomew Kuma knocked out the Straw Hats, with Zoro trying to save Luffy and Sanji to no avail, as none of the pirates were aware of Kuma's intentions of having them separated to train for the New World far away.
 Zoro encounters Mihawk again and trains under him for two years before reuniting with the crew.
-He receives a bounty of 320,000,000 after cutting up an antagonist as large as a mountain and assisting Luffy at the end of Don Quixote Doflamingo's tyrannical rule.
-After the events in Wano Country and his contributions in the Onigashima Raid such as defeating King, he receives a bounty of 1,111,000,000.
+He receives a bounty of 320,000,000 after cutting up an antagonist as large as a mountain and assisting Luffy at the end of Doflamingo's tyrannical rule of Dressrosa.
+After the events in Wano Country and his contributions in the Onigashima Raid, such as defeating King, he receives a bounty of 1,111,000,000.

 In One Piece volume 105, Oda revealed Zoro's family history.
-His father, Roronoa Arashi, was killed by pirates and his mother, Tera, died of illness when he was young.
-Zoro is a descendant of the Shimotsuki family of Wano Country through his grandmother Furiko, the older sister of Ushimaru, the daimyo of Ringo who is Zoro's great-uncle.
-Zoro is related to Kuina as distant cousins and is the ancestor of Shimotsuki Ryuma.
+His father, Roronoa Arashi, was killed by pirates, and his mother, Tera, died of illness when he was young.
+Zoro is a descendant of the Shimotsuki family of Wano Country through his grandmother Furiko, the older sister of Ushimaru, the daimyo of Ringo, who is Zoro's great-uncle.
+Zoro is related to Kuina as distant cousins and is the descendant of Shimotsuki Ryuma, protagonist of one-shot Monsters and posthumously a One Piece character.

 In other media

 Zoro has made several appearances in other media, including, but not limited to, every One Piece licensed electronic video game to date, including Jump Super Stars and Jump Ultimate Stars.
 In 2006, he is featured in the Dragon Ball/One Piece/Naruto crossover game Battle Stadium D.O.N..

 Zoro appears in a special episode of One Piece X Toriko, fighting Zebra and Vegeta, Zoro appears lost, searching for his crew, until Zebra appears to Zoro, and Vegeta appears searching for Goku to "settle the score", the three were furious and fought without end.

-Zoro will be portrayed by Mackenyu in Netflix's live action adaptation of One Piece.